ProjectHoot/Hoot/README.md

 npm build
 ```

-After the build complated, the results are output to tht dist/ directory.
+After the build is completed, the results are output to the dist/ directory.
 Copy those files to your web root and Hoot should now be accessible.